cisco-open/flame/docs/05-flame-basics.md

 <p align="center"><img src="images/hierarchical_topo.png" alt="Hierarchical topology" width="600px" /></p>

+### How to move from 2-tier to Hierarchical Topology
+From 2-tier to hierarchical (e.g., 3-tier), you need to have one more role in between top aggreagator and trainer, so you add middle aggreagator into the topology (i.e., schema), which also require you to define new channels connecting between each two roles.
+In order for the hierarchical concept to work, the `groupBy` of upstream channel shouldn't be more specific than the downstream channel.
+Likewise, when you want to expand to 4-tier topology, you will need a new channel definition connecting between two middle aggregators.

 However, it is still unclear how workers are grouped together at run time.
 A brief answer is as follows: in the flame system, before workers are created, they are configured with an attribute called *realm*.